 THE MEDfOR PROGRAMME

-The objective of the MEDfOR master is to bring together the best expertise, human resources and facilities to educate the next generation of leaders in forestry and natural resources, and public and private land management throughout the Mediterranean region.
+The objective of the MEDfOR master Programme is to bring together the best expertise, human resources and facilities to educate the next generation of leaders in forestry and natural resources, and prepare foresters for public and private land management throughout the Mediterranean region.
 It further aims to contribute to the solution of forestry, natural resources and environmental challenges throughout the region and the world.

-MEDfOR is the only program in Europe or elsewhere that simultaneously addresses the economic, ecological and social challenges of sustainable Mediterranean forestry and natural resources management.
+MEDfOR is the only program in Europe that simultaneously addresses the economic, ecological and social challenges of sustainable Mediterranean forestry and natural resources management.

 The Programme is offered by a Consortium of top ranked Universities supported by a consultation panel with several associated partners and stakeholders that come from leading international research and outreach organizations in all scientific areas of interest to Mediterranean Forestry and Natural Resources Management.